Cosmology with LIGO/Virgo dark sirens: Hubble parameter and modified gravitational wave propagation

 A further issue that deserves consideration is that, for a catalog such as GLADE, most of the events of the O2 and O3 LIGO/Virgo runs fall in regions of low or very low completeness; this is true in particular for all events at large redshift, given that, as we discuss in app.~\ref{sect:GLADE}, even with luminosity weighting and optimal choices of the cuts, GLADE becomes very incomplete beyond redshift $z\sim 0.2$.
-Events in region of very low completeness are in practice uninformative for our purpose of performing correlations between the GW events and the galaxy distribution and, if correctly treated, should give an essentially flat contribution to the posterior.
+Events in region of very low completeness are in practice uninformative for our purpose of performing correlations between the GW events and the galaxy distribution and, if correctly treated, should give an essentially flat contribution to the posterior (at least after averaging over several such events).
 However, this flat contribution comes from a very delicate compensation of potentially large effects between the numerator and denominator of the posterior (\ref{pDinolambda}), and would require a very tight control over the function $\beta(H_0)$ [or $\beta(\Xi_0)$], including the precise BBH mass function, details of the detector sensitivities at time of detection, etc.\footnote{In particular, we find that events falling in very incomplete regions give contributions to the numerator in \eq{pDinolambda} that are peaked at very small values of $\Xi_0$.
 This can be traced to the fact that, in the absence of a significant GW/galaxy correlation due to the incompleteness of the catalog in the localization region, the correlation tends to push the GW events toward larger redshift, because of the geometric effect described on page~\pageref{page:geom_effect}.